Skip to main content

 3. Add Cerby from the Entra ID application gallery

-You must add the Cerby enterprise application from the Entra ID application gallery to start managing provisioning to Cerby.
+You must add the Cerby enterprise application from the Entra ID application gallery to manage provisioning to Cerby.

 You can use the same application if you have previously set up Cerby for SSO.
 However, we recommend you create a separate app when initially testing the integration.
 For more information about adding an application from the gallery, read the article Quickstart: Add an enterprise application.